 The facial expressions of Climbing Cliff are sculpted to resemble human-like features.

 The expression on each being’s face is a key design element that Tom considers when crafting his creation.
 The eyes are captivating, the mouth opens with an expression of awe as he gazes up towards his goal.
 Tom often experiments with different parts when building the face, as it is the aspect of the sculpture that entices the imagination of the viewer.
 It is critical that the face appears lifelike and reminiscent of human-like features.
-In the case of this sculpture, the face exudes a struggle, meant to evoke empathy and relatability.
-The viewer relates to the exhilaration felt when one has almost reached the destination of an arduous journey.

 Climbing Cliff, 2019

 “One of the most memorable pieces of feedback someone has given me about my artwork is that it relates to everyone.
 Whether someone is analyzing the surface meaning, curious of the technical process or simply excited by the unconventional material used to it, I hope that my work excites the imagination of those who encounter it.”
-Tick Tock Tom (Tom O’Leary) Artist

 the climb of the entrepreneurial struggle